splitgraph/splitgraph.com/README.md

 New pages are not required to use a MUI theme or any MUI code.
-Instead, they can simply import the emotion theme (`design.ts`) and use it with the default `ThemeProvider` from emotion.
+Instead, they can simply import the emotion theme (`design.ts`) and use it with the default `ThemeProvider` from Emotion.
 You can see examples of this in [docs/components/DemoComponents](./docs/components/DemoComponents).

 ### Theme Files